Nap Transitions: When to Drop a Nap

 Babies are sensitive to any minor changes in their life so you can’t just drop a nap immediately.
 As your baby approaches the half-year mark, you can introduce them to the idea of 2 naps instead of 3 by shortening the length of the third nap.
 A quick, power nap of around 30 minutes will be enough to recharge them and keep them going until bedtime.

 When you’re dropping the third nap entirely, make sure that your baby is completing their daily requirement of sleep (for healthy growth) in the form of two, longer naps.
-Generally, the afternoon (or early evening) nap should be longer than the one in the morning so that their sleeping hours are evenly spread out during the 24-hour day.
+Ideally, with both naps at 1.5 hours each so that their sleeping hours are evenly spread out during the 24-hour day.

 Dropping a Nap without Affecting the Baby’s Health

-Make nap transitions easy for your baby by reading to them at the time that they used to nap in, or listen to lullabies together.
+Make nap transitions easy for your baby by taking them outside or feeding them a snack at the usual nap time, or listen to lullabies together.
 Soothing activities like these can make this transition easier for them and for you.